parappally/parappally/README.md

 😄   &nbsp; Pronouns: He/Him <br>
 💬   &nbsp; Ask me about: basketball, football, home workouts, and Python <br>
 ⚡   &nbsp; Fun fact: Training to run a half marathon in 2021 <br>
+📺   &nbsp; My favorite anime: HunterxHunter, AOT, Tower of God, and Demon Slayer.
+If you have any recommendations, let me know! <br>
 🤣   &nbsp; Think the dad joke below isn't funny?
 [Change it](https://github.com/parappally/parappally/issues/new?template=ISSUE_TEMPLATE.md&title=joke)<br>
 😂 &nbsp; What kind of pants do ghosts wear?
 Boo jeans. - parappally